coralproject/coralproject-site-2016/_products/2ask.md

 * [Help us improve Ask](/contribute.html#help-us-improve-ask)

-*Ask will launch in an open beta at the end of August 2016.*
+*Ask will launch in an open beta in early September 2016.
+You can see it in action on our [Contribute page.](/contribute.html#other-ideas-and-bug-reports)*
 <br />